From July 04 to July 20, 2018

 • Øystein Gjelsvik (doctoral student), IMR (Bergen, Norway)

-• Sandra Maier (doctoral student) NIOZ (Texel, the Netherlands)
+• Sandra Maier (doctoral student) NIOZ (Texel, Netherlands)

-• Sandra Brooke (researcher), Florida State University Coastal and Marine Laboratory (St. Teresa, Florida, United States)
+• Sandra Brooke (Research Associate), Florida State University Coastal and Marine Laboratory (St. Teresa, Florida, USA)

-• Nico Schleinkofer (doctoral student), Institut für Geowissenschaften Goethe-Universität (Francfort)
+• Nico Schleinkofer (doctoral student), Institut für Geowissenschaften Goethe-Universität (Frankfurt)

 • Magali Boussion (laboratory technician), CSM (Monaco)